j10sanders/j10sanders.github.io/_posts/2017-01-12-two-python-resources.md

 Lastly, he peppers interviews with accomplished Python programmers throughout the book, and these are well thought out, enlightening conversations that add a lot of value and help keep a nice rhythm to the overall text.
 The only downside I found is that Danjou's English is at times a bit shaky.
 It's always clear what he is trying to say, but sometimes the grammar can be a bit jarring.

+Another book that seems like a good resource for intermediate-advanced Python programmers is [Effective Python](http://www.effectivepython.com/), although I haven't spent the same amount of time with it yet.

 ## Getting Started Testing